Cybersecurity with Practicum

 There is an increasing demand for cybersecurity specialists in every sector of our economy.
 This program will provide students with fundamental computing systems knowledge while introducing students to the key principles of data and technology that frame and define cybersecurity, concepts, tools and technologies employed in cybersecurity practice in a changing landscape of digital security challenges.

 Students will be presented with problems that will require them to apply their technical, problem solving, and critical thinking skills.
-Students will learn to use a variety of intrusion detection and defense methodologies and practices, to protect digital assets, to conduct threat analysis, and to manage and reduce cybersecurity risks.
+Students will learn to use a variety of intrusion detection and defence methodologies and practices, to protect digital assets, to conduct threat analysis, and to manage and reduce cybersecurity risks.

 Students can expect to be presented with a robust learning and assessment environment using real-world examples not only designed to teach cybersecurity methodology and practice but also skills that facilitate interpersonal collaboration and cooperation.